HattriQ: Designing Integrated Gradients for Feature Attribution in Quantum Machine Learning: Related Work

 \section{Related Work}

 Several recent works have explored interpretability in QML, though none target input attribution directly, and none provide a general, hardware-compatible gradient-based solution as in \sol{}.
 Recent efforts in QML interpretability span model-agnostic techniques, gradient-based methods, and visualization tools.
-Pira et al.~\citep{pira2024interpretability} and Jahin et al.~\citep{jahin2023qamplifynet} apply classical attribution methods like LIME and SHAP to QML models, while Heese et al.~\citep{heese2025explaining} use Shapley values to explain circuit components.
-These approaches rely on perturbation-based estimates and rely on surrogate-based analysis, hence are not designed for execution on quantum hardware.
+Pira et al.~\cite{pira2024interpretability}, Jahin et al.~\cite{jahin2023qamplifynet}, and Franco et al.~\cite{franco_quantum_SHAP2026} apply classical attribution methods like LIME and SHAP to QML models, while Heese et al.~\cite{heese2025explaining} use Shapley values to explain circuit components.
+These approaches rely on perturbation-based estimates and surrogate-based analysis, hence are not designed for execution on quantum hardware.

-Gradient-based methods, such as QGrad-CAM~\citep{lin2024quantum}, demonstrate attribution in hybrid models using class activation maps, but are limited to specific architectures and do not generalize to amplitude encoding schemes.
-Visualization-driven efforts like QuantumEyes~\citep{ruan2023quantumeyes} and interpretable model designs~\citep{flamini2024towards, duneau2024scalable, flam2022learning, ran2023tensor} focus on circuit behavior or latent representations rather than input-level attribution and are limited in hardware compatibility (e.g., photonics or trapped ions). \textit{In contrast, \sol{} provides the first gradient-based input attribution method for QML models.} It supports amplitude encoding and enables scalable attribution via Hadamard test circuits and parallel gradient evaluation, making it broadly applicable across quantum models and devices.
+Gradient-based methods, such as QGrad-CAM~\cite{lin2024quantum}, demonstrate attribution in hybrid models using class activation maps, but are limited to specific architectures and do not generalize to amplitude encoding schemes.
+Visualization-driven efforts like QuantumEyes~\cite{ruan2023quantumeyes} and interpretable model designs~\cite{flamini2024towards, duneau2024scalable, flam2022learning, ran2023tensor} focus on circuit behavior or latent representations rather than input-level attribution and are limited in hardware compatibility (e.g., photonics or trapped ions). \textit{In contrast, \sol{} provides the first gradient-based input attribution method for QML models.} It supports amplitude encoding and enables scalable attribution via Hadamard test circuits and parallel gradient evaluation, making it broadly applicable across quantum models and devices.